Film released to address tourism slump

 It comes after the annual Isle of Man Passenger Survey showed a 25,000 fall in visitor numbers, from 292,328 in 2016 to 266,850 last year.

-At the heart of the campaign is a 90-second film, which the tourism department said cost £50K to produce.
+At the heart of the campaign is a 90-second film, which Tourism said will cost £50K to produce and promote.

-The Extraordinary Story will be shared on social media to promote the island.
+The Extraordinary Story will be shared on social media to showcase the island.

 Earlier this month, Manx tourism was accused of lacking "drive and determination" by MHK Chris Robertshaw who claimed the decline in tourism was due to absence of "any ambition to succeed".